ConnorD236/Rainbow/README.md

 # Rainbow
-This is a poem about rainbows and dogs.
+This is a poem about rainbows, cats, and dogs.
 Red
 Orange
 Yellow